tu2-atmanand/task-board-docs/docs/6_Features/14_Safe_Guard.md

 This feature acts as a safety checkpoint when you attempt to save changes to a task, ensuring that you don't inadvertently overwrite important modifications that may have been made to your tasks outside of Task Board (by another plugin, manual editor edits, or sync operations).

+To understand the complete UI of this Safe Guard feature and to also understand it better using an example, see the following wiki : [Content compare modal](/docs/7_Components/5_Content_Compare_Modal.md).

 ## Why This Matters

 When you edit a task in Task Board, the plugin stores the task content in its internal cache.
 However, your vault file is a living document that can be modified in various ways: